The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 10. A- This adolescent female presents with chest pain, preceding fever, and shortness of breath.
 She is found to be afebrile with a friction rub.
 Out of the choices, Coxackievirus is the most likely causal agent.
 Coxsackievirus B infection can cause pleurodynia (Bornholm’s disease, Devil’s grip) characterized by fever, flu-like symptoms and painful spasms of the chest and upper abdominal quadrants due to pleural and muscular irritation.
 Diagnosis is clinical but may be supported by viral culture or PCR and serological testing.
 In severe cases, pericarditis may occur, with the development of a pleural friction rub.

 11. A- This patient presents with hemoptysis, shortness of breath, lower extremity edema, and dark urine (hematuria).
 He is hypertensive and hypoxemic with diffuse inspiratory crackles on auscultation.
 His labs support a diagnosis of acute kidney injury and hematuria with dysmorphic urinary RBCs and rare casts.
 Biopsy reveals crescentic (rapidly progressive) glomerulonephritis and linear IgG deposition along the glomerular capillaries.
 This presentation is pathognomonic for Goodpasture syndrome—a cause of nephritic syndrome and proliferative glomerulonephritis due to the formation of anti-base membrane antibodies directed at type IV collagen int he renal and pulmonary capillary basement membranes.
+For additional information check out MedSchool Bootcamp's video on Rapidly Progressive Glomerulonephritis.

 12. A- This statement encourages the patient to explore their motivations for changing behavior without resorting to fear (B, D) or shaming (C, E) tactics.
+For additional information check out MedSchool Bootcamp's video on the Transtheoretical Model of Change.

 13. F- This patient presents with increased urinary frequency and excessive thirst.
 His urine osmolality is 50 mOsmol/kg.
 After administration of ADH, his urine osmolality is in the reference range (50-1200 mOsmol/kg).
 This patient was likely experiencing central diabetes insipidus due to impaired ADH secretion by the supraoptic nucleus of the hypothalamus.
 This is differentiated from nephrogenic diabetes insipidus by adequate response to exogenous ADH, as seen in this patient.
+For additional information check out MedSchool Bootcamp's video on Sodium.

 14. B- This patient presents with a knife wound through his right chest, tachycardia, normotension, tachypnea, and leftward tracheal shift.
 This is most likely due to a traumatic pneumothorax.
 Significant hemothorax is essentially ruled out due to his hemodynamic stability.
 Patients with a pneumothorax have various physical exam findings, including: